plausible/docs/docs/carrd-integration-draft.md

 <img alt="On success form tracking in Carrd" src={useBaseUrl('img/track-form-submissions-submit-carrd.png')} />

-## Tracking button clicks and other links on your Webflow site
+## Tracking button clicks and other links on your Carrd site

 ### 1. Set an ID to the element you want to track